Developing a Contact Center Work-at-Home Program

-- Have a WAH employee contract that lays out all requirements, including job responsibilities, working hours, system requirements (who buys and pays for personal computers (PCs), headsets, bandwidth, etc.), working space, security, and more.
+Legal: Have a WAH employee contract that lays out all requirements.
+It should include job responsibilities, working hours, system requirements (such as who buys and pays for personal computers, headsets, and internet access and bandwidth), working space, security, and so forth.

-- Set up a daily communication session between supervisors and each at-home agent.
+Interaction: Set up a daily communication session between supervisors and each at-home agent.
 Part of each supervisor’s job should be to keep at-home agents informed of all work-related meetings and to make sure their agents are well.
-Use internal chat for handling most agent inquiries.
-(Real-time messaging and broadcasting capabilities are also essential for communicating issues that require immediate attention.)
+Use internal chat for most agent inquiries.

-- Train supervisors and managers to oversee a virtual workforce; out of sight cannot mean out of mind.
-Ensure supervisors and managers are comfortable using the technologies that are necessary when agents are remote.
+Agent Management: Train supervisors and managers to oversee a virtual workforce.
+Out of sight cannot mean out of mind.
+Ensure that supervisors and managers are comfortable using the necessary technologies when agents are remote.

-- 100% real-time and historical recording of calls and screens
+- One hundred percent real-time and historical recording of calls and screens

 - Desktop analytics to monitor application usage

 - Real-time speech analytics to trigger supervisor alerts when emotionally charged verbal interactions are in progress